 I never bought into the theory that Metallica borrowed the riff from Excel’s Tapping into the Emotional Void.
 It’s not a coincidence that Metallica decided that the B-side would be a cover of Stone Cold Crazy by Queen.
 In the ’90s, I assumed that Sad but True was about Jason being the cub to Hetfield’s wolf.
 When you compare the lyrics to the situation which unfolded, it makes sense.
 I assumed that Holier Than Thou was about evangelism like one of their earlier songs (Leper Messiah).
 I assumed that The Unforgiven was about how Jason became the deprived scapegoat of Metallica’s anguish after they lost Cliff.
 I assumed that Wherever I May Roam was about a person who becomes homeless.

 I assumed that The God that Failed was constructed as a harder companion piece to, if not a rival of, the similarly-themed yet mellower-sounding Quicksand Jesus.
 If the Skid Row ballad is about people who only believe in religion when they want help, I reasoned that Hetfield’s lyrics are about people who blame every bad thing on God.
 Lars proudly mentioned that Metallica hung out with the semi-glam band during the making of their 1991 albums.
-I assumed that My Friend of Misery was about Dave Mustaine (whose miraculous luck that James has described as owning a horseshoe).
-Due to the amount of alcohol, cigarettes and other vices that he inflicted upon himself, it was a wonder that Dave didn’t lost his voice.
+I assumed that My Friend of Misery was about Dave Mustaine (whose miraculous luck had James describe him as owning a horseshoe).
+Due to the amount of alcohol, cigarettes and other vices that he inflicted upon himself, it was a wonder that Dave hadn’t lost his voice.

 If he wasn’t going to lose his voice through singing, it would be through talking.
 He was afraid that his contributions to Metallica would be pushed to the sidelines.
 He underestimated his popularity because he was too busy focusing on Metallica’s success.
 He lost sight of the fact that there were many fans and critics who preferred Megadeth.
 Conclusively, I assumed that The Struggle Within was about celebrities, especially movie and music stars (particularly Madonna because she was made fun of in the rockumentary).
 Also, one of Hetfield’s favourite bands is Faith No More (whose guitarist was one of Cliff’s closest friends).
 In 1991, FNM were working on a song whose working title was Madonna.

 This would later be known as Midlife Crisis (this was for the Angel Dust album).
 Two singles can make a difference as to how an album is perceived.
 If the black album didn’t have Enter Sandman and Nothing Else Matters (thus not having 12 songs like when Def Leppard recorded Hysteria), Metallica wouldn’t have been perceived as sellouts.
-If Kirk hadn’t switched places with Cliff on the bus then Enter Sandman wouldn’t exist nor would Jason’s My Friend of Misery.
-As for what would’ve been Cliff’s epic contribution in terms of an instrumental, Bob would have shot down such an idea as he did with Jason’s song.
-Part of the underlying tragedy in that scenario is that Lars and James would still be serving as credited co-producers.
+If Kirk hadn’t switched places with Cliff on the bus then Jason’s My Friend of Misery wouldn’t exist.
+As for what would’ve been Cliff’s protracted instrumental, Bob would have shot down such an idea as he did with what would become Jason’s concert duet with Kirk.
+Part of the underlying tragedy in Cliff’s scenario is that Lars and James would still be serving as credited co-producers.

-After all that heavy drama, it’s time for some comic relief.
-Clearly, Lars doesn’t like the fact that James made a joke at his expense.
+John Bush still wouldn’t have joined because, like Joey Vera, he was loyal to Armored Saint.
+If Lars died, Dave Lombardo (who left Slayer for a short period around this time) would have elevated the band if not the business.
+If Kirk died then Marshall would take over.
+After all that heavy drama, it’s time for some comic relief in the form of the above photo.
+Lars doesn’t like the fact that James made a joke at his expense.
 I think it’s got to do with a photo taken of the band with the bassist of Iron Maiden (Steve Harris).
 Lars revealed his naked self.
 The sight gag being that his snake isn’t even as long as a worm.
 With the accompanying scrotum (not quite dangly enough to be described as testicles), it looks like a snail.